the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props.md

 ## React Props

 Currently we are using the `list` as a global variable in our project.
-At the beginning, we used it directly from the global scope in the App component, and now at this point in the List component.
-This could work if you only had one global variable, but it isn't maintainable with multiple variables across multiple components.
+At the beginning, we used it directly from the global scope in the App component and later in the List component.
+This could work if you only had one global variable, but it isn't maintainable with multiple variables across multiple components (within multiple folders/files).
 By using so-called props in React, we can pass variables as information from one component to another component.
+Let's explore how this works.

-Before using props for the first time, we'll move the `list` from the global scope into the App component and give it a descriptive name.
+Before using props for the first time, we'll move the `list` from the global scope into the App component and give it a self-descriptive name.
 Don't forget to refactor the App component's function from concise to block body in order to declare the `list` prior to the return statement:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~